jjdenhertog/plex-music-search/README.md

 { id: "", title: "Shape of You", album: "Divide", artists: ["Ed Sheeran"] }
 ```

-## Default Settings

-The `plex-music-search` library has a set of default search settings, allowing you to use it without additional configuration:

-- **URI**: The base URL of your Plex server.
-- **Token**: Your Plex authentication token.

-These settings ensure you can start searching with minimal setup.
-Advanced configurations are available if needed.

 ## Configuration Options

 The `plex-music-search` library supports several configuration options to customize the search behavior.
 Here’s a quick look at the main options: